Generative Adversarial Network for Probabilistic Forecast of Random Dynamical System: Numerical experiments

 \subsection{Bi-Gaussian Auto-Regressive Process}

 For the first numerical experiment, we consider an autoregressive process of order 1;

 where the noise process is

 The noise parameter $\sigma = 0.2$ is used.
-The length of the time series data used for the training is $5\times 10^4$.
-Because of the simplicity of the problem, we only consider CR-GAN for the autoregressive process.
+The length of the time series data used for the training is $4\times 10^4$.
+Because of the simplicity of the problem, we only consider CR-GAN to explore the effects of the first consistency condition (\ref{eqn:cond_marginal}).
 Fig. \ref{fig:binorm_traj} shows the trajectories generated by CR-GAN together with the ground truth data.
 The time series data is provided to CR-GAN for $t \in [-50,0]$ and CR-GAN makes predictions for $t \in [1,100]$, \emph{i.e.}, $\bm{x}^*_{1:100}$.

 Fig. \ref{fig:binorm_comp_dist} shows the estimated noise from the generated samples, $\bm{x}^*_{1:100}$.
 A Monte Carlo simulation with 1,000 samples is performed to compute $x^*_{1:100}$.
 The histograms in Fig. \ref{fig:binorm_comp_dist} are evaluated by estimating the noise as